 Black trumpets masquerading surrounded by oak leaves

-If you’ve tried our other mushroom recipes, like chanterelle bulgur risotto, saffron milk cap pate, delicious saffron milk cap tarts, porcini pizza and tagliatelle with porcini mushrooms, you’ll be blown away by the incredible aroma complexity of black trumpets bringing to your favorite dishes.
+If you’ve tried our pear potato soup with black trumpets, black trumpet risotto and other mushroom recipes, like chanterelle bulgur risotto, saffron milk cap pate, delicious saffron milk cap tarts, porcini pizza and tagliatelle with porcini mushrooms, you’re already familiar with the incredible aroma complexity that black trumpets are bringing to your favorite dishes.

 Moreover, their flavor even intensifies when dried.
 Some argue that a proper beef goulash isn’t worth trying without a sprinkle of dried black trumpet powder.
 Interestingly enough, science claims that black trumpets, besides their extraordinary culinary value and delicious umamialso possess excellent medicinal properties.